Home Building in Melrose

 Building a home and living on Melrose is a bit more complicated than other places, yet the unique character and beauty of Daufuskie Island make the extra effort worthwhile.
 The Melrose POA and the Architectural Review Board are dedicated to facilitating home construction in Melrose.

 To protect current and future property owner values at Melrose, we have established guidelines for architecture and building.
-Please review Guidelines, Rules and Procedures for Design and Construction or Alteration of a Single Family Residence, which is available by clicking here.
+Please review Guidelines, Rules and Procedures for Design and Construction or Alteration of a Single Family Residence, which is available in a link below.

 Don’t be overwhelmed by them, they are fairly standard in the area, and easily understood by local architects and contractors.
 You will need an architect licensed in the state of South Carolina to submit your construction documents.
 Our Architectural Review Board (ARB) has a list of South Carolina licensed architects who have completed design projects on the island that you may wish to consult.